chahuja/mix-stage/README.md

 ```

 ## Training
-To train a model from scratch, run the following script,
+To train a model from scratch, run the following script after chaging directory to [src](src/),

 ```sh
 python train.py \